Azure-Samples/MyDriving/README.md

 ### [src](./src)

-The **MyDriving.sln** Visual Studio 2015 solution enables you to build and deploy the MyDriving starter kit to your environment.
-The solution contains multiple projects such as those related to phone app, the Azure App Service Mobile Apps service, and the VIN Lookup service.
+The **MyDriving.sln** is just for reference and not set up to build all the projects in one-go.
+This makes it easier for you to view all the source in the repository in one place.
+Please open individual solutions and build and deploy.
+More information on deploying to your own environment is given [here](http://aka.ms/mydriving-start)

 #### [src/Components](./src/Components)